- Earn 50,000 American Airlines AAdvantage® bonus miles after $2,500 in purchases within the first 3 months of account

 - Earn 2 AAdvantage® miles for every $1 spent at gas stations and restaurants

 AAdvantage Miles can be used toward flights on American Airlines or one of its partner airlines.
 A round-trip economy class domestic ticket costs from 15,000 miles through American Airlines’ Economy MileSAAver program, or 40,000-60,000 miles with their Economy AAnytime fare.
 If you want to fly business class, it’ll cost 50,000 miles for the MileSAAver.
 First-class tickets start at 50,000 miles.
 Here’s a chart of the destinations you can fly to and how many miles you will need.

 Cardholders can check a bag for free on domestic American Airlines flights.
 They also get preferred boarding on American Airlines flights and save 25% on eligible in-flight purchases.
-Cardholders also get free car rental insurance, travel accident insurance, and extended warranties on purchases.
+Cardholders can also add authorized users to their account at no additional cost to boost miles earning potential.